FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 ## important advice:
 You have to compare KPI metrics between same countries and installs of same days and volume.
-You can make wrong decisions about stability a version when you compare a metric from version woth 5k of sessions with a version with 1M sessions. or you would like to compare D2 for Vietnam location with USA.
+You can make wrong decisions about stability a version when you compare a metric from version with 5k of sessions with a version with 1M sessions or to compare D2 for Vietnam location with USA D2.
 Ideally you should take USA organic installs for last 2 days from the newest version and compare USA organic installs for last 2 days from the previous release.

 Some advises for choosing Low tier countries
 - No big revenue impaction
-- Enough installs with reasanable adoption speed.
+- Enough installs with reasonable adoption speed.
 If It is provide 100 installs for 1 week it is too long and not enough data to make any decision.
 - Good variety of available devices with different models and different operation system.
 I could remember few cases when on some regions you get analytics and issues that is not corelated with other part of world. like most devices in Nepal are Vivo

 The main reason to define low tier countries are to collect enough technical metrics to be sure that changes are safier and you continue